wejendorp/dorp.io/_posts/2018-10-26-recursive-toll.md

 For `1 + (2 + (3 + (4)))`, we first encounter `1 + (...)`, and we make a note of that.
 To continue we evaluate `2 + (...)`, but need first evaluate the second part, etc.
 On the other hand, `1 + 2 + 3 + 4` can be collapsed immediately when we see `1 + 2`,
 to `3 + 3 + 4`, without making any notes and partial results.
+If you've ever used a calculator with Reverse Polish Notation, you will be familiar with the cumbersome process of calculating the first example instead of the second, since each paren requires another number to be pushed onto the stack.

-In practice, this is commonly done by introducing an accumulator.
+In practice, this is commonly solved by introducing an accumulator.
 Basically we keep a running sum, such that instead of creating a call stack with `sum([1, 2, 3, 4])` of `1 + (2 + (...))` we can evaluate the plus immediately, and pass it on to a new function call as the accumulator argument.